-the client of the reference projects was an enterprise which, according to the definition of ZGD-11, belongs to at least medium-sized or large enterprises.
+the client of the reference project had at least 50 employees during the implementation of the reference project.

 For each project, the provider must specify the client, the implementation period, a description of the role of the project manager and the reference URL of the website.
 For those projects, the tenderer must provide appropriate supporting documents demonstrating the veracity of the information provided.
 The project manager is responsible for coordinating all activities under Lot 1 and for communicating with the client on a regular and up-to-date basis, including organising work, monitoring progress, managing risks and ensuring that the project is completed within the agreed deadlines, in accordance with the client's specifications and budget.